1996 Indianapolis 500: Post-race

 This victory was the first for Buddy Lazier in championship-level Indy car competition.
-Lazier had won races, and a championship, in the American Indycar Series, a minor league series that employed older CART machinery, but his previous best result in CART competition had been a 7th place at Michigan in 1992.
+Lazier had won races, and a championship, in the American Indycar Series, a minor league series that employed older CART machinery, but his previous best result in CART competition had been a 7th place at the Michigan 500 in 1992.
 In fact, he had never seen the checkered flag in his three previous Indy 500 runnings, and he had failed to qualify for the race four times.
 Lazier became the first American driver to score his first Indy car win at the Indy 500 since Troy Ruttman in 1952, and the first overall since Arie Luyendyk (1990).
 For Davy Jones (2nd), Alessandro Zampedri (4th) and Hideshi Matsuda (8th), this would be the best result of their Indy car careers.

 At the conclusion of the race, Scott Sharp and Buzz Calkins wound up tied for first place in the points championship.
 The regulations did not have a tie-breaker provision at the time, so the two drivers were declared co-champions of the inaugural IRL season.
 Had the usual tie-breaker rules been in place, Calkins would have been declared champion because of his win at Walt Disney World Speedway.
-Additionally, he went on to score the most points among IRL drivers in the calendar year 1996, with races at New Hampshire and Las Vegas being held later in the year to start the 1996-97 season.
+Additionally, he went on to score the most points among IRL drivers in the calendar year 1996, with races at New Hampshire and Las Vegas being held later in the year to start the 1996–97 season.

-Ford scored its 8th Indy 500 win as an engine manufacturer, on which would become its final year in the race as of 2023.
+Ford scored its eighth Indy 500 win as an engine manufacturer, on which would become its final year in the race as of 2025.
 The company provided its engines to the IRL for the five 1996 races, but generally sided with CART during the open-wheel racing split.
 The company did consult with the IRL during planning stages for the 1997 normally aspirated engine formula, but ultimately elected not to build engines to those specs.
-Ford-Cosworth continued to focus on CART and Champ Car, being the lone engine supplier during the last years of the series, and ended its American open-wheel involvement after the 2008 unification.
+Ford-Cosworth continued to focus on CART and Champ Car, being the lone engine supplier during the last years of the series, and ended its American open-wheel involvement after the 2008 unification following that years Toyota Grand Prix of Long Beach.